FinalCionide/PPLGPwn_PS42016A-s_v2/README.md

 Thanks to the main creator ive forked his project to run on a specific console.
 A lot of users who own MAC OS Laptop or computer don't have access to windows or an ethernet port.

-This is a fork of PPPwn (-> PPLGPwn) which works on LG tvs which uses the RJ45 port to communicate over PPPoE If you have an LG tv, great.
+This is a fork of PPPwn (-> PPLGPwn) -> My port - PPLGPwn_PS42016A-s (v1)  which works on LG tvs which uses the RJ45 port to communicate over PPPoE
+If you have an LG tv, great.
 If you DONT have an LG tv, Go back to google for your situation, this is for LG WEB OS.